 - When the impairment began

 - Whether or not it was a gradual or sudden decline

 - If it is impacting everyday life: getting dressed, eating, taking care of personal hygiene needs, etc.

 The physician will want to rule out conditions that can mimic dementia – for example, delirium and depression – and will evaluate if the issue may stem from treatment side effects.
 Dementia progresses slowly and, in addition to memory deficits, can impact the ability to:

 - Focus and remain attentive

-For those living with symptoms of Alzheimer’s, or any other condition that affects one’s ability to manage everyday life independently, Sage Home Care is always available to provide as much or as little assistance as needed by highly-qualified and experienced care professionals.
+For those living with symptoms of Alzheimer’s, or any other condition that affects one’s ability to manage everyday life independently, Sage Home Care is always available to provide as much or as little assistance as needed by a highly-qualified and experienced caregiver for elderly loved ones.
 Sage Home Care enables seniors with Alzheimer’s or other challenges to stay safe, comfortable, and independent at home with a personalized care plan that may include: